OffchainLabs/arbitrum-docs/arbitrum-docs/run-arbitrum-node/arbos-releases/arbos30.md

 :::caution Note to Orbit chains

 Upgrading your Orbit chain to ArbOS 30 or deploying a new Orbit chain with ArbOS 30 is **not yet supported or encouraged**.
 This page will be updated with requirements, upgrade instructions, and associated details when available.
+When ArbOS 30 Bianca is ready for Orbit mainnet adoption and all requirements have been formally tagged and published, Orbit chain owners and RaaS teams will need to follow [these instructions to upgrade](../../launch-orbit-chain/how-tos/arbos-upgrade.md).
+When the time comes, Orbit chain owners will need to upgrade their Nitro node versions, deploy new versions of [`nitro-contracts`](https://github.com/OffchainLabs/nitro-contracts) (using the [Orbit action contracts](https://github.com/OffchainLabs/orbit-actions)), set a new Wasm module root, and perform any ArbOS 30 Bianca specific configurations or actions.

 :::

 ArbOS 30 Bianca will be shipped as a Nitro release, which will be available on Docker hub.
 For Arbitrum One and Arbitrum Nova, the ArbOS 30 Bianca upgrade requires a governance vote to activate and so this release of Nitro will be a mandatory upgrade for Arbitrum One and Nova node operators if the on-chain DAO vote for the upgrade proposal passes.
+The Arbitrum docs will remain the canonical home for information regarding ArbOS releases, with more details found on the [ArbOS Software Releases Overview page](./01-overview.md).

 ### Requirements:
 - A minimum Nitro version of 3.0.0, but the exact version is yet to be tagged and released.
-- An upgrade to a new, unreleased version of `nitro-contracts`
+- An upgrade to a new, unreleased version of [`nitro-contracts`](https://github.com/OffchainLabs/nitro-contracts)
 - The setting of a new Wasm module root (that will be added here when available)

 ### High-level description of ArbOS 30 changes